 Some indication of the importance of the miracle of the feeding of the 5000 is gained by noticing four things at the outset:

 First, it is the only miracle that is found in all four gospels.
 Each of the gospel writers has his own agenda, and presents to us a fresh aspect of the person of Christ, but all four unite in telling of this miracle.
 This tells us of the supreme importance of the truths expressed through it.

-Second, it is the only miracle John records that is found in the other three gospels.
+Second, it is the only miracle John records that is found in the other three gospels, for the others he records are not found in Matthew, Mark and Luke.
 John’s gospel was probably the last of the four to be written, so he knew the others had all given the record of it; nevertheless he still included it, no doubt because he alone of the evangelists records the discourse of the Lord Jesus based on the miracle.